86Box/docs/usage/machinespecific.rst

 .. rubric:: Gigabyte GA-6GXU

-* The BIOS display will corrupt itself after the memory test if the maximum 2048 MB RAM is selected.
+* The BIOS display will corrupt itself during the memory test if the maximum of 2048 MB RAM is selected.
 This is a visual glitch which does not otherwise negatively impact the machine.

 Socket 370
 ----------